 We are governed by a nine member executive board and have a Tournament Administrator on staff.

 We conduct more than 20 tournaments each year which include the Women's Golf Association of Western Pennsylvania Championship.
-In 2022 the 98th Championship, including the Bobby Cruickshank qualifying round, will be contested at Oakmont Country Club.
+In 2023 the 99th Championship, including the Bobby Cruickshank qualifying round, will be contested at St Clair Country Club.
 In addition, we hold Team Matches in May, four Mixed Events and over fifty Open Days throughout the season.

 In conjunction with West Penn Golf Association, Course Rating Teams are available to rate courses and are authorized by the USGA to issue both course and slope rating for both member and non-member clubs.